oazmon/sceptre-migration-tool/CONTRIBUTING.rst

       $ make test
       $ make coverage

-   Note: Sceptre aims to be compatible with Python 2 & 3, please run unit test against both versions.
+   Note: Sceptre Migration Tool aims to be compatible with Python 2 & 3, please run unit test against both versions.
 You will need the corresponding versions of Python installed on your system.

    Run unit tests and coverage using tox for Python 2.7 and 3.6: